 After vanquishing the Ace of New Japan at Dominion, Devitt set his sights on the IWGP Heavyweight Championship.
 Later on in the show, after the reigning champion, Okada finished his match.
 Bullet Club walked to the ring, and Devitt stood toe-to-toe with the champion, challenging him to a title match.

-"Too Sweet" – The Hand Gesture Made Popular Again By The Bullet Club
+"Too Sweet" – The Story Behind Wrestling’s Favorite Hand Gesture

 In an interview with WWE.com, Anderson and Devitt talk about when they started using it: